Five key steps

 Guidance on supporting documents

-When you apply for a postgraduate programme via course finder, you will have the option to upload your supporting documents.
+When you apply for a postgraduate course via course finder, you will have the option to upload your supporting documents.
 The following information will usually be needed before a decision can be made on your application:

 - Two academic references (or if appropriate to the programme applied for, one could be from your employer).